-HERD aims at strengthening restoration and sustainable management of pastoral rangelands for the provision of ecosystem services and protection of biodiversity in Egypt and Jordan and catalyzing scale up regionally and globally.
+The project’s objective is to strengthen the restoration and sustainable management of pastoral rangelands for the provision of ecosystem services and protection of biodiversity in Egypt and Jordan and catalysing scale-up regionally and globally.

 This will be achieved through the delivery of six results-oriented project Outcomes, grouped under four Components that focus on the following:

-- Promoting SRM knowledge management, including at the global and regional levels.
+(4) Promoting SRM knowledge management at the global and regional levels.

 The International Union for the Conservation of Nature (IUCN) is the executing agency for the overall project, with all associated responsibilities.

 In collaboration with the Ministry of Environment in Jordan and Egypt, the IUCN signed sub-grant agreements with implementing partners in each of the participating countries.
 These are: